Sister Sledge star Joni Sledge dies aged 60 - Isle Of Wight Radio

 The band’s publicist, Biff Warren, said a cause of death has not been established and that Sledge had not been ill.

-On yesterday, numbness fell upon our family.
-We welcome your prayers as we weep the loss of our sister, mother, aunt, niece and cousin, the family said in a statement.
+The family said in a statement: On yesterday, numbness fell upon our family.
+We welcome your prayers as we weep the loss of our sister, mother, aunt, niece and cousin.

 Sledge and her sisters Debbie, Kim and Kathy formed Sister Sledge in 1971, and had their breakout success with the album We Are Family in 1979.